 Your supervisor is your key contact throughout your degree.
 They will provide guidance on all aspects of your research.
 You will meet regularly with your supervisor to ensure you are making progress in your degree.

-Each School appoints a HDR Coordinator, who is responsible for monitoring the general progress and welfare of research students in that academic area.
-The Head of School is available as an alternative contact for consultation and the Assistant Dean (Research Training) is the senior academic officer overseeing HDR in your Faculty.
-Your Faculty's Research Training Officer (RTO) will be able to assist with any local administrative queries you may have.
-Each Faculty's contacts can be found on the list of responsible officers.
+Each School appoints a Head of School Nominee, who is responsible for monitoring the general progress and welfare of research students in that academic area.
+Each School's contacts can be found on the list of responsible officers.

 Graduate Research is your central point of contact for information and support on the administration and management of your research degree.
 As an enrolled student we will subscribe you to the HDR Matters newsletters so you can keep up-to-date with the latest news on Higher Degrees by Research.